-We determined materiality for the Company to be \$10 million (2016: \$9.3 million), which is approximately 0.8% (2016: 0.8%) of Gross Written Premium (2016: Gross Written Premium).
-We believe that Gross Written Premium provides us with a measurement of materiality which is most closely aligned to the key focus of the entity and its users of the financial statements.
+We determined materiality for the Company to be \$12.8 million (2017: \$10 million), which is 0.8% (2017: 0.8%) of Gross Written Premium.
+Because of the potential variability in the Company's results, we believe that Gross Written Premium provides us with a measurement of materiality which is most closely aligned to the key focus of the entity and its users of the financial statements.